5 Days

 30 people

-Hampta Pass Trek is a corridor in the Himalayas, between the Chandra Valley in Lahaul and the Kullu valley of Himachal Pradesh, India.
-The pass is named after Hampta Village, below Sethan village.
+Hampta Pass Trek is a corridor in the Himalayas, between the Chandra Valley in Lahaul and the Kullu Valley of Himachal Pradesh, India.
+The pass is named after Hampta Village, below Sethan Village.
 Lower Himalayan shepherds use the pass in summer for its high-altitude grasslands in the summer when the desert of Lahaul is barren.
 The pass includes vertical rock walls, waterfalls, hanging glaciers, pinewoods, rhododendron forests, open meadows, and small lakes, as well as 6000-meter tall peaks.
 The trek also includes glaciers and fast-flowing rivers, making it challenging but doable for some beginners.

 Day 1 Manali to Jobra to Chika